TrevorReedy/NASA_Daily_Image/readme.md

 	├── templates/
 	│   └── home.html          # HTML template for the home page
 	│
-	├── app.py                 # Main Flask application file
+	├── webscrapeOnline.py                 # Main Flask application file
 	├── README.md              # This README file
 	└── requirements.txt       # Python dependencies

 **Dependencies**
-Flask: Web framework used to build the application.
+	**Flask**: Web framework used to build the application.
-	BeautifulSoup4: Used for parsing HTML to scrape data from NASA's website.
+	**BeautifulSoup4**: Used for parsing HTML to scrape data from NASA's website.
-	requests: Used for making HTTP requests to retrieve web pages.
+	**requests**: Used for making HTTP requests to retrieve web pages.

 **Contributing**
 	Contributions are welcome!
 Please fork the repository and submit a pull request.